-Later that evening, Darcy watched as Miss Bingley and her sister they left for their rooms.
-Mr. Hurst was prone on the sofa, already asleep and snoring loudly.
+Later that evening, Darcy watched as Miss Bingley and her sister left for their rooms.
+Mr. Hurst was prone on the sofa, already asleep.

-Darcy leaned forward in his chair, clasping his hands, wondering what more he could say to his friend.
+Darcy leaned forward in his chair with his hands clasped, wondering what more he could say to his friend.
 While he had agreed with Miss Bingley regarding the unsuitability of Miss Bennet, it was not for the same reasons.
-She had felt her obscure family connections, lack of fortune, and having family members in trade were all decidedly against her – and that she should be far beneath his notice.
+She had felt Miss Bennet’s obscure family connections, lack of fortune, and having family members in trade were all decidedly against her – and she should be far beneath his notice.

 It grieved him even more that Miss Bennet had heard his remark at the Meryton Assembly when he had stepped outside with his friend.
 Did he really believe he could dissuade his friend from his affection for Miss Bennet only to step into his place?
 Did he even have a right to do so?

 He slowly turned his head and looked at his friend, who sat quietly after receiving such a pummelling.
 “Bingley, I know what you must be thinking.”